ysndr/blog/src/posts/internals/2019-12-31-built-with-hakyll-part-1.md

     where peak = T.unpack .
 T.unwords . take length .
 T.words .
 T.pack
 ```

 This is a very simple field once created to serve as my own version of a teaser field.
-As you can see a `field` is crated from a key and a function mapping an item to a string.
+As you can see a `field` is created from a key and a function mapping an item to a string.
 In this case the item's body is extracted from a [snapshot](https://jaspervdj.be/hakyll/tutorials/05-snapshots-feeds.html#snapshots) of the item's content.
 Then `length` words are taken and returned.
 (If you are in the actual need of a teaser field I would advice you though to use the [`teaserField`](https://jaspervdj.be/hakyll/reference/Hakyll-Web-Template-Context.html#v:teaserField)).

 Yet what this example demonstate is the integral importance of `Item`s in Hakyll.